 Yes.
 The Fair Wages and Healthy Families Act (the "Act") permits employers to provide all earned paid sick time that an employee is expected to accrue in a year at the beginning of the employer's year.

-Note: The Industrial Commission's proposed rules would permit employers to satisfy the Act's accrual and carryover provisions by annually front loading earned paid sick time.
-See Is an employer that front loads earned paid sick time required to provide additional accrual or carryover?
+Employers may satisfy the Act's accrual and carryover provisions by annually front loading earned paid sick time.
+See A.A.C R20-5-1206.